baendlorel/kt.js/README.md

 - `h` — Creates a KT-enhanced DOM element representation.
   - Typical usage:` h('div', { id: 'root' }, 'Hello')`.
-  - Returns an `HTMLKEnhancedElement` (an HTMLElement with extra `enhance` properties described below).
+  - Returns an `HTMLKElement` (an HTMLElement with extra `enhance` properties described below).
   - Rich aliases like `div`, `span`, `ul`, etc. are available for convenience.
     - `div(attr, content)` is equivalent to `h('div', attr, content)`.

 - `createApp` — mount helper
   - Mounts a root element to the document.
-  - Signature: `createApp(rootElement: HTMLKEnhancedElement, mountTo?: HTMLElement)`
+  - Signature: `createApp(rootElement: HTMLKElement, mountTo?: HTMLElement)`
   - If `mountTo` is omitted, it tries `#app` and falls back to `document.body`.

 ** Work with `@emotion/css`**